 That said, not all companies have moved to the cloud, with some CTOs citing security and data protection as the reason for kicking it old school.
-If your CTO is one of them, a G Suite intranet won’t work for you.
-That said, if they’ve already introduced the company to the G Suite, then they’re already on board with a cloud-based G Suite intranet.
+If your CTO is one of them, a Google intranet won’t work for you.
+That said, if they’ve already introduced the company to Google Workspace, then they’re already on board with a cloud-based Google intranet.
 No-brainer, huh?

 Question 5: HOW FUTURE-PROOF IS YOUR PREFERRED INTRANET OPTION?

-Consider: the use case for the best intranet for G Suite
+Consider: the use case for the best intranet for Google Workspace

 Question 6: HOW WILL YOUR EMPLOYEES USE YOUR INTRANET?

-Ask yourself how your employees will be using the G Suite intranet: what tasks will they need to perform?
+Ask yourself how your employees will be using Google Workspace intranet: what tasks will they need to perform?
 How will they log on and access it?
-What will be the essential areas you want them accessing on a regular basis?
+What will be the essential areas you want them accessing regularly?
 Then ask yourself how user-friendly your preferred intranet option is: how easy is it to navigate?
 Are important tools hidden behind multiple clicks?
 How will they access their productivity and collaboration tools?
 It’s the users that matter at the end of the day, so make sure they remain top of mind when analyzing intranet options.

 Question 7: WHAT ANALYTICS ARE AVAILABLE?

-You’re opting for a Google intranet software because you want to improve employee engagement in your workforce, maybe even boost morale and invest in the company culture.
-All of these things are measurable with the best intranet for G Suite.
+You’re opting for Google intranet software because you want to improve employee engagement in your workforce, maybe even boost morale and invest in the company culture.
+All of these things are measurable with Google Workspace.
 Question whether your preferred option has a solid analytics dashboard that grants meaningful insight into your company’s levels of engagement, and how easy it will be to report on those insights.
-Only when you can spot trends and drill down into employee engagement and usage rates will you know if you choose the best intranet for G Suite and your workforce.
+Only when you can spot trends and drill down into employee engagement and usage rates will you know if you choose the best intranet for Google Workspace and your workforce.

 Question 8: HOW NOISY DO YOU ANTICIPATE COMMUNICATIONS WILL GET?

-The best Google intranet will enable channelled Internal Communications, a way to denote a space for discussion about specific topics – from the latest bid work to Friday drinks sessions – and let them grow organically.
-Channelling conversation isn’t stifling it; rather, it will enable conversation to flourish in relevant and meaningful ways.
+The best Google intranet will enable channeled Internal Communications, a way to denote a space for discussion about specific topics – from the latest bid work to Friday drinks sessions – and let them grow organically.
+Channeling conversation isn’t stifling it; rather, it will enable the conversation to flourish in relevant and meaningful ways.

-Naturally, this is where we tell you Happeo’s social intranet software and unified digital workplace is the best intranet for G Suite.
+Naturally, this is where we tell you Happeo’s social intranet software and unified digital workplace is the best intranet for Google Workspace.
 Yes, we’re biased, but we really believe it, too.

-Everything we’ve said you should ask about the best intranet for G Suite is something we do natively or through a cloud-based integration.
+Everything we’ve said you should ask about the best intranet for Google Workspace is something we do natively or through a cloud-based integration.
 We’re all about adding simplicity to the digital workplace, connecting the unconnectable, and building collaborative and innovative company cultures.

-Schedule a free demo and bring your questions about a Google intranet; we’ll show you why Happeo is the best intranet for G Suite organizations.
+Schedule a free demo and bring your questions about a Google intranet; we’ll show you why Happeo is the best intranet for Google Workspace organizations.